How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 The Portfolio Diet combines four food categories that each have independent LDL-lowering evidence — and the effects are additive.

-Almonds and walnuts are the best studied.
-A 2015 Cochrane review found that tree nut consumption reduced LDL significantly across 61 trials.
+4. Nuts (30g/day) — Almonds and walnuts are the best studied.
+A 2015 Cochrane review found consistent LDL reductions across 61 trials.

 Realistic expectations from lifestyle alone